berttejeda/ansible-taskrunner/README.md

 The inspiration for the tool comes from the gnu make command, which operates in similar fashion, i.e.

 - A Makefile defines available build steps
-- The make command consumes the Makefile at runtime and exposes these steps as commandline options
+- The make command consumes the Makefile at runtime and exposes these steps as command-line options

 <a name="use-case-and-example"></a>
 # Use case and example